 B Lymphocyte Biology

-B lymphocytes are key players of the immune response, mostly through the generation of a hugely diverse repertoire of protective antibodies that recognize pathogens and foreign molecules with exquisite specificity.
+B lymphocytes are key players of the immune response because they generate an extremely diverse repertoire of protective antibodies that recognize pathogens and foreign molecules with exquisite specificity.
 However, misregulation of B lymphocyte function can also associate with multiple health conditions, including immune deficiencies, autoimmunity and cancer.

-Our lab is interested in various aspects of B cell biology, in particular the regulatory and diversification events that take place in germinal centers.
-Diversification in germinal centers entails the remodeling of immunoglobulin genes and allows the generation of long-lived memory B cells and effector plasma cells.
-Thus, the germinal center response are responsible for improving the affinity and the memory immune response and underlie most of the vaccination strategies used worldwide.
+Our lab is interested in various aspects of the antibody immune response, in particular in the differentiation and diversification events that take place in germinal centers, which lead to the generation of long-lived memory B cells and effector plasma cells.
+The germinal center reaction improves the affinity and the memory immune response and underlie most of the vaccination strategies used worldwide.
+We use state-of-the-art single cell and functional analyses to unravel the antibody response in cardiovascular disease and to identify targets for immunotherapy.